Aandree5/Aandree5.github.io/_posts/2017-11-01-Challenges-Chatbot.md

 title: Challenges Chatbot
 githubLink: https://github.com/Aandree5/Chatbot-Jeff
 categories: ["Python", "GitHub"]
+organization: "Coventry Univeristy"
 ---

 A basic chatbot, in python, round the concept of a ‘pub quiz chatbot’.
-Able to ask question to the user and tell him fun facts, whilst able to maintaining a casual conversation.
+Can ask question to the user and tell him fun facts, whilst able of maintaining a casual conversation.

 {% include title.html title="Netwrok" %}